-- Quantity of memory is enough. - Check MemFree and SwapFree of /proc/meminfo. - State of a network is normal. - Check whether DNS server is operating normally. - Check whether connection of LAN is normal. - Check whether network interface card is normal by ifconfig(8) command. - Setting of network is normal. - Check whether nodes sharing file system are described in /etc/hosts. - Check whether IP address of a DNS server is described in /etc/resolv.conf. - Check whether /etc/nsswitch.conf is described correctly. - Check whether fire wall is set up correctly so that access of port used by GFS may not be refused. - State of volume of GDS is normal. - Check state of volume of GDS by sdxinfo command.
+- Quantity of memory is enough. - Check MemFree and SwapFree of /proc/meminfo. - Connection state of a network is normal. - Check whether DNS server is operating normally. - Check whether connection of LAN is normal. - Check whether network interface card is normal by ifconfig(8) command. - Setting of network is normal. - Check whether all the IP addresses of the nodes that share the file system are correctly registered in host database (such as /etc/hosts).
+For details, see "11.2.2 Registering information in host database" in this manual. - Check whether IP address of a DNS server is described in /etc/resolv.conf. - Check whether /etc/nsswitch.conf is described correctly. - Check whether fire wall is set up correctly so that access of port used by GFS may not be refused. - State of volume of GDS is normal. - Check state of volume of GDS by sdxinfo command.
 For details on sdxinfo, see "Appendix D.6 sdxinfo" of the "PRIMECLUSTER Global Disk Services Configuration and Administration Guide." - Isn't the disk breakdown? - Confirm whether the error message of GDS or a disk driver is output to /var/log/messages.
 When the error message is output, please perform disposal corresponding to the message.
-For details, see "PRIMECLUSTER Global Disk Services Configuration and Administration Guide" or the manual of disk units. - Is the file system configuration information normal? - Please execute the following commands and check that the host name of the shared node which the sfcinfo(8) command and the sfcrscinfo(8) command display and the host name specified to be -m option of the sfcadm(8) command execution line obtained by the sfcgetconf(8) command are the same. - sfcinfo -n <representative partition of the file system> - sfcrscinfo -m <representative partition of the file system> - sfcgetconf -d <representative partition of the file system> <output destination file name> - When not the same, please change the -m option to the -u option of the sfcadm(8) command execution line obtained by the sfcgetconf(8) command, and then execute the command line.
+For details, see "PRIMECLUSTER Global Disk Services Configuration and Administration Guide" or the manual of disk units.

+- Is the file system configuration information normal? - Please execute the following commands and check that the host name of the shared node which the sfcinfo(8) command and the sfcrscinfo(8) command display and the host name specified to be -m option of the sfcadm(8) command execution line obtained by the sfcgetconf(8) command are the same. - sfcinfo -n <representative partition of the file system> - sfcrscinfo -m <representative partition of the file system> - sfcgetconf -d <representative partition of the file system> <output destination file name> - When not the same, please change the -m option to the -u option of the sfcadm(8) command execution line obtained by the sfcgetconf(8) command, and then execute the command line.

-If the problem cannot be solved by the response above, collect the diagnostic data with fjsnap, and contact field engineers.
+If the problem cannot be solved by the response above, collect the diagnostic data with fjsnap or pclsnap, and contact field engineers.
 For details on commands, see sfcinfo(8), sfcrscinfo(8) and sfcgetconf(8) in this manual.
 Moreover for the details of the sfcadm(8) command execution line obtained by sfcgetconf(8), see "9.6 Backup of the management partition information" and "9.7 Restoring of the management partition information" in this manual.

-ERROR: sfcfs\mds:1006: can't execute MDS
+ERROR: sfcfs_mds:1006: can't execute MDS